getreu/tp-note/docs/source/tpnote--manpage.md

 Another security feature is the '`.tpnoteroot`' marker file.
-When Tp-Note opens a note file, it checks all directories above, one by one, until it finds the marker file '`tpnoteroot`'.
+When Tp-Note opens a note file, it checks all directories above, one by one, until it finds the marker file '`.tpnoteroot`'.
 Tp-Note's viewer will never serve a file located outside the root directory and its children.
 When no '`.tpnoteroot`' file is found, the root directory is set to '`/`', which disables this security feature.